2hog/docker-training/_presentations/intro-to-docker-containers/presentation.md

 - `docker`: Invokes the Docker Engine client
 - `run`: Instructs `docker` to run a container
-- `node:13-alpine`: The image to use as root file system
+- `python:3.9-alpine`: The image to use as root file system
-- `node --version`: The command that should be run as a container
+- `python --version`: The command that should be run as a container

 https://docs.docker.com/engine/reference/commandline/run/